LukeCarrier/packer-windows/README.md

 [Packer](https://www.packer.io/) downloads the required ISO files to the cache, creates a floppy image containing some key bootstrap files, creates the VM using the ```virtualbox-iso``` builder, then launches the VM with the floppy attached.
-An HTTP server will now be running on the host machine to allow access to script files necessary to perform the remaining manual installation.

 At this point, Windows boots, locates the answer file (```Autounattend.xml```) specified in the Packer configuration and performs an unattended installation.